radiantlogic-v8/documentation-new/documentation/maintenance/release-notes/iddm-8-1-1.md

 - [API-2067]: Improved the permissions to access the File Manager in the Classic Control Panel.
 Two new  vdPrivileges: `file-manager-read` and `file-manager-write` have been added.
 These permissions are assigned by default to the Directory Administrators group and a new group named File Manager Admin.
 - [API-2071]: Improved the product version date displayed in the Control Panel UI to have a locale-agnostic format.
 - [API-2093]: Deprecated`ldap.xml`, `database.xml`, and `custom.xml` files.
 These configurations are now managed by ZooKeeper.
 - [API-2129]: Removed the default value configured for IMPERSONATE ROLE in the Classic Control Panel section in Control Panel > Admin > Roles and Permissions to avoid issues.
+- [SMD-12]: Support self-managed deployment of Identity Data Management on Azure AKS and AWS EKS.

 ## Security Vulnerability Fixes